iltommi/qdb-documentation/source/concepts/data_storage.rst

 Replication is done synchronously as data is added or updated.
 The call will not successfully return until the data has been stored and fully replicated across the appropriate nodes.

 When a node fails or when entries are otherwise unavailable, client requests will be served by the successor nodes containing the duplicate data.
 In order for an entry to become unavailable, all nodes containing the duplicate data need to fail simultaneously.
-For more information, see :ref:`data-replication-reliability-impact`.
+For more information, see :ref:`data.replication-reliability-impact`.

 How replication works with migration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a new node joins a ring, data is migrated (see :ref:`data-migration`) to its new host node.
+When a new node joins a ring, data is migrated (see :ref:`data.migration`) to its new host node.
 When replication is in place, the migration phase also includes a replication phase that consists in copying entries to the new successors.
 Thus, replication increases the migration duration.
 However, during this period, if the original entry is unavailable, the successor node will respond to client requests with the duplicate data.

 Conflict resolution
 ^^^^^^^^^^^^^^^^^^^^^